eliteprodev/rtc-simple-server/README.md

 go build .
 ```

-The command will produce the `mediamtx` binary.
+The command will produce the `vidaud` binary.

 #### Raspberry Pi